 In October of 2022, after working with management and NFPCC to complete an evaluation of the value of the performance and equity compensation granted by the Company over the previous three years as compared to its peers, the Compensation Committee granted additional long-term incentive awards to the Named Executive Officers as a correction of a misalignment between pay and performance (the "October Awards").
 The Company has reduced long term debt by over \$4.3 billion, since December 31, 2018.
 This is a key factor affecting Company financial stability and the Compensation Committee considered this in their decision.
-Half of the October Awards were granted as performance share units, 50% of which vest based on absolute TSR and 50% of which vest based on the ratio of Net Debt to EBITDAX.
+Half of the October Awards were granted as restricted stock units, which will vest on the first three anniversaries of October 15, 2022.
+The other half of the October Awards were granted as performance share units, 50% of which vest based on absolute TSR and 50% of which vest based on the ratio of Net Debt to EBITDAX.